-Does a denied claim affect auto insurance rates?
-(2024)
+Does a denied claim affect my auto insurance rate?
+(2025)

 Free Car Insurance Comparison